beejhuff/ansible-zend-server/README.md

 ## TODO

-  - Cleanup and improve roles.
+  - Cleanup roles.
+  - Add more descriptive task names.
+  - Add support for other operating systems?

   - MySQL: Improve the cleanup off the default installation.
   - MySQL: Needs my.cnf more options?